DAryanMR/SurfXPiRT/README.md

 # SurfXPiRT (Stable Debian 12 + LXDE for the Surface RT )

+Update: Desktop environment has been changed from LXDE to XFCE due to it's more modern nature and touch friendlier env.

-Update: After cloning and booting to eMMC;
+After cloning and booting to eMMC;
 - Run 'sudo rc-local' to connect to your default network.
 - Then run 'sudo update-surfxpirt' to get latest updates of custom scripts and configs.
 This way you won't have to manually configure the packages after cloning.
 (You still have to resize the filesystem tho.)